How to Start Investing in Stocks in India: A Complete Beginner's Guide

 4. Trading F&O as a Beginner

-SEBI has tightened F&O (Futures and Options) regulations in 2025-26 with higher margins and reduced lot sizes — specifically to protect retail investors.
-93% of F&O traders lose money.
+SEBI has tightened F&O (Futures and Options) rules with higher margins and reduced lot sizes — specifically to protect retail investors.
+SEBI's own studies found that over 90% of individual F&O traders lose money.
 Stick to equity investing until you truly understand derivatives.

 5. Not Having an Emergency Fund